 Skeleton WordPress Theme

-Skeleton is a fully responsive WordPress theme built for the purpose of allowing developers and designers to build new features on top of an existing core.
+Skeleton is a fully responsive WordPress theme.
+It is built for the purpose of allowing developers and designers to build new features on top of an existing core.

-Learning programming from textbooks (including blog posts and articles) can be quite overwhelming, you are “forced” to check back with the tutorial details almost every minute, which is why there is a huge market for video tutorials as well, and we found out that there are quite a few video tutorials out there that are related to creating WordPress themes from scratch, so we will try and mention the ones we thought were the most unique, or as commonly noted; the best.
+Learning programming from textbooks (including blog posts and articles) can be quite overwhelming.
+You are “forced” to check back with the tutorial details almost every minute.
+It is why there is a huge market for video tutorials as well.
+We found out that there are quite a few video tutorials out there that are related to creating WordPress themes from scratch.
+Therefore, we will try and mention the ones we thought were the most unique, or as commonly noted the best.
 We’d love to extend in this particular section with more video tutorials, send them our way if you got some hiding up that sleeve of yours.